CS-210-Infrastructure/CS210-Website/README.md

 ### [Syllabus]()
 ### Course description
 Our goal is to:

-1) to provide a foundation for understanding how computer systems work from a software perspective,
+1) to provide a foundation for understanding how computer systems work from a software perspective,<br>
-2) demystify the complex layers of software that make up the world around us and
+2) demystify the complex layers of software that make up the world around us, and<br>
-3) learn a new set of technical competencies.
+3) learn a new set of technical competencies.<br>

 The course roughly breaks down into 3 major parts as follows:
 - The UNIX Development Environment: Learning what an OS Kernel is, what User Process are and the tools of the trade that go into developing foundational software.